Welcome to the Age Co Podcast

 Over the coming months, we plan to bring you a series of podcasts covering the topics that matter in what we hope is in an engaging and useful way.

-With the help of our trusted partners and experts, we will be discussing everything from staying independent, to insuring the things that matter, and the different ways to make the most of your later life.
+With the help of our trusted partners and experts, we will be discussing everything from staying independent to insuring the things that matter, and the different ways to make the most of your later life.

-Episode 1 - Divorce and what new ‘no fault’ changes mean
+Age Co Podcast - Episode 1 - Divorce and what new ‘no fault’ changes mean

 Life can be eventful and as circumstances change it can affect the relationships people have with those closest to them.
 Big milestones like retirement or grown children having families of their own can cause people to reflect on what they want from life, and some can find themselves drifting from their partner even after decades together. there's no longer the pressure to stay in unhappy relationships.
 That’s why we’re starting our podcast series with the important subject of divorce and talking to experts from Irwin Mitchell Solicitors, the providers of Age Co’s range of Legal Services.

-Family law specialists Sarah Balfour and Emma McCann join Chloe John, a partnership manager at Age Co, to discuss the recent arrival of new ‘no fault’ divorce laws in April 2022 and what you might need to think about if you’re considering taking this life-changing step.
+Family law specialists Sarah Balfour and Emma McCann join Chloe John, a partnership manager at Age Co, to discuss the arrival of ‘no fault’ divorce laws in April 2022 and what you might need to think about if you’re considering taking this life-changing step.

 As Sarah explains, the changes to divorce laws are the biggest in 50 years and follow extensive campaigning by Resolution, the association of family lawyers, and a number of firms including Irwin Mitchell.
 The new legislation means that couples choosing to end their marriage no longer must blame their spouse, citing unreasonable behaviour or adultery for example.
 Now if one, or both partners no longer want to be married they can complete a simple process online and don’t need to place someone at fault.